UniMath/agda-unimath/src/foundation-core/embeddings.lagda.md

 [equivalences](foundation-core.equivalences.md) on
 [identity types](foundation-core.identity-types.md).
-In other words, the identitifications `(f x) ＝ (f y)` for an embedding `f : A → B` are in one-to-one correspondence with the identitifications `x ＝ y`.
+In other words, the identitifications `(f x) ＝ (f y)` for an embedding `f : A → B` are in one-to-one correspondence with the identifications `x ＝ y`.
 Embeddings are better behaved homotopically than
 [injective maps](foundation-core.injective-maps.md), because the condition of being an equivalence is a [property](foundation-core.propositions.md) under